We all want to understand our customers a little better. This article helps you achieve that.

 #3: More ways to include psychographics in your business

-There are many areas to branch out and include psychographics into different areas of your business.
+There are many areas to branch out and include this data into different areas of your business.
 To give you an idea, consider the following directions you might take:

-- Sales: Based on psychographic findings, identify previously untapped target segments that could be interested in what you have to offer.
+Sales: Based on your findings, identify previously untapped target segments that could be interested in what you have to offer.

 Additionally, if you’re looking for more inspiration, this article on Sumo might offer some more useful tips.